bahar-safari/-CV/index.md

 ### Education

 ---
-+ Diploma : Aeen Tarbiat high school
++ Diploma : Partoo Danesh
 + Bachelor of science : IT Engineering
 _ payam Noor University of North